skleeschulte/babel-plugin-transform-semantic-ui-react-imports/README.md

 according to what is required from `semantic-ui-react`.
 Also works with `convertMemberImports=false`.

 This requires `semantic-ui-css` to be installed.
+See *Limitations* below.

 #### importMinifiedCssFiles (default: `false`)